taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "What??"*

-Iara: **"Aparentemente, não foi a primeira vez que ele tem uma oferta semelhante no ano passado, bem, mas ele pensou que não valia a pena mencionar porque ele sabia que eu não iria para ele."**
+Iara: **"Aparentemente esse não foi a primeira vez...ele tem uma oferta semelhante no ano passado, mas ele pensou que não valeu a pena mencionar."**

-*translation: "Apparently that wasn't the first time either...he got a similar offer last year as well, but he thought it wasn't worth mentioning because he knew I wouldn't go for it."*
+*translation: "Apparently that wasn't the first time...he got a similar offer last year, but he thought it wasn't worth mentioning."*

 Nova, aghast: **"10.000.000.000 reais... isso é mais do que a *investidura do Instituto*..."**

 *translation: "10 billion reais...that's more than the **institute's endowment**..."*

 Breno: **"Vale a pena.
-Uma emenda estável com uma colônia bacteriana é o primeiro passo para a emenda de eSyrup com células humanas, e se o Space Consortium patentes emendas vivas, eles terão o monopólio de todas as futuras aplicações clínicas e médicas da eSyrup."**
+Uma emenda estável com uma colônia bacteriana é o primeiro passo para as emendas vivas de eSyrup...qualquer um que faz isso poderia ganhar um monopólio de todas as aplicações clínicas e médicas da eSyrup."**

 *translation: "It's worth it.
-A stable splice with a bacterial colony is the first step towards splicing eSyrup with human cells, and if Space Consortium patents living splices, they'll have a monopoly on all future clinical and medical applications of eSyrup."*
+A stable splice with a bacterial colony is the first step towards living eSyrup splices...anyone that does that could have a monopoly on all clinical and medical applications of eSyrup."*

 We see Breno's moody, cynical eyes.